The-Marcy-Lab-School/marcy-curriculum-docs/mod-5-servers/5-middleware-static-assets.md

 ![Google's Homepage](./img/5-middleware-static-assets/google-homepage.png)

-Now, imagine that the website is just the "static assets" of a React project deployed on GitHub pages!
+Now, imagine that the website is just the "static assets" of a Vite project deployed on GitHub pages!
 But instead of using GitHub pages, Google has its own servers to store those files and serve them to visiting users.

 We call these **static web servers** because they store **static assets** (HTML, CSS, and JS files) and then provide a server application that serves those assets when requested.

-Let's look at how we can serve the static assets of a React project from our server.
+Let's look at how we can serve the static assets of a Vite project from our server.

 {% hint style="info" %}
 HTML, CSS, and JavaScript files are considered "static" because their content remains unchanged when being transferred from server to client.